 SensUs Contest 2019

+The contest will take place on the 30th of August.
 All participating teams will come to the SensUs Innovation Days in Eindhoven, in order to demonstrate their biosensors and their entrepreneurial ideas to the world!
 It will be an exciting contest between teams of 14 universities from USA, Canada, China, Egypt and 10 countries in Europe.
 Get inspired by the teams and their innovations!